blochaou/staruml3-graphql/README.md

 ============================

 This is a modified version of the original (https://github.com/orefalo/staruml3-graphql) to add a generated directive without parameter.
 You will get for example @unique instead @unique().
-Please set the value of your tag to 'empty'.
+Please set the value of your tag to '--empty'.

 ![](images/--empty-tag.png)